Ridowan-sajid/Asp.Net-Note/README.md

 It will generate a box where**

 * View name: we have to give name of this view ->
-* Template: For now don't need to hyped with Template ->
+* Template: For now don't need to be hyped with Template ->
 * Options: In option there is a check box named **Use a layout page** where we can set our own layout page. otherwise it will choose the default one.
 If we don't want any layout just unchecked the check box.

 **Note: To create or see layout there is a folder called Shared which has all the layout.
 We can also create layout here.**